NormandyEGY/vendor_extra/README.md

 ### What is this ?
 ------------------------
-This is some files and apps taken from old Nokia x roms and other android sources ....
+This is a collection of some files and apps taken from old Nokia x roms and other android sources ....
 These files are necessary for compilation sucess

 ### How to use it ?
 ------------------------